Ads

 Longitudinal Stability

 Longitudinal stability refers to stability about the aircraft’s lateral axis and involves pitching motion.
-An aircraft with good longitudinal stability tends to maintain a constant angle of attack (AOA) relative to the airflow.
+An aircraft with good longitudinal stability tends to maintain a constant angle of attack (AOA) relative to the relative wind.
 This means it does not naturally pitch nose-up toward a stall or nose-down into a dive following a disturbance.

 The horizontal stabilizer is the primary component responsible for longitudinal stability.
 Its effectiveness depends on aircraft speed, angle of attack, center-of-gravity location, and stabilizer configuration.
 By producing a balancing pitching moment, the horizontal stabilizer helps restore the aircraft to its trimmed flight condition.